-A. Vehicle Traffic Signal Head Assembly: Comply with current MUTCD and ITE standards.

-1. Housing:

-- a.
-Individual signal sections made of a durable polycarbonate.
-Use color specified in the contract documents.
-Color to be an integral part of the materials composition. - b.
+- A. Vehicle Traffic Signal Head Assembly: Comply with current MUTCD and ITE standards. - 1.
+Housing: - a.
+Individual signal sections made of durable polycarbonate.
+Color shall be blackand integral to the materials composition. - b.
 Self-contained unit capable of separate mounting or inclusion in a signal face containing two or more signal sections rigidly and securely fastened together. - c.
 Equipped with openings and positive locking devices in the top and bottom so that it may be rotated between waterproof supporting brackets capable of being directed and secured at any angle in the horizontal plane. - d.
-Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of non-corrosive material.
-Doors are to be easily removed and reinstalled without use of special tools. - 2.
-Optical System: Designed to prevent any objectionable reflection of sun rays even at times of the day when the sun may shine directly into the lens. - 3.
-Lenses: 12 inch (300 mm) diameter polycarbonate.
-Do not use glass lenses. - 4.
-Visors: - a.
+Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of noncorrosive material.
+Doors are to be easily removed and reinstalled without use of special tools.

+- 2. Optical System: Designed to prevent any objectionable reflection of sun rays even at times of the day when the sun may shine directly into the lens. - 3.
+Lenses: 12 inch diameter polycarbonate.
+Do not use glass lenses.

+4. Visors:

+a.
 Standard Installation:

-- 1) Each signal lens is to have a visor with the bottom 25% open. - 2) Minimum 0.1 inch (2.5 mm) in thickness and black in color. - 3) Fits tightly against the housing door with no filtration of light between the visor and door. - 4) Minimum length of 9 1/2 inches (240 mm).
+- 1) Each signal lens is to have a visor with the bottom 25% open. - 2) Minimum 0.1 inch in thickness and black in color. - 3) Fits tightly against the housing door with no filtration of light between the visor and door. - 4) Minimum length of 9 1/2 inches.
 Ensure the visor angle is slightly downward. - b.
 Optically Programmed Sections: Make sure the optical unit and visor are designed as a whole to eliminate the return of outside rays entering the unit from above the horizontal.